ewanharris/appc-docs/README.md

-This Github project presents continuous integration build of the Appcelerator Documentation, which includes documentation for pre-release features.
+This Github project presents a continuous integration build of the Appcelerator Documentation, which includes documentation for pre-release features.

 To view pre-release documentation, go to: